 Whether you’re a big meat eater, a vegan, or someone who occasionally eats meat here and there (like me), you’ll be surprised to know the facts and figures that come with meat consumption.

-- The Third Most Consumed Meat Is Beef in the World
+- The Third Most Consumed Meat Is from Cattle in the World

 - Almost 46 Million Turkeys Are Consumed by Americans on Thanksgiving